 Cats can jump about 8 feet and fall the same distance without injury.
 The higher a cat falls from, the better its chances of avoiding significant injury.
 Falling from a height gives a cat additional time to prepare itself for landing, reducing the risk of impact damage.

 Do Cats Hurt Themselves When They Fall?

 Cats often astonish owners by making death-defying falls and getting up as though nothing had ever happened.
-Obviously, there is always the risk that the cat has injured itself and is hiding its pain.
+There is always the risk that the cat has injured itself and is hiding its pain.
 Numerous factors will influence whether a cat will hurt itself when falling:

 - Overweight cats are likelier to be injured